OliverWMurphy/UCL_Moodle_4_scraper/README.md

 Python 3 program to scrape downloadable content off of UCL's virtual learning enviroment moodle.
 An updated version of the never-finished UCL moodle 3 scraper, adapted for the new moodle 4.
 Uses Selenium with Firefox.

 Must have firefox installed to run.

+# Licence
+Under MIT licence.
+Copies of this code can be freely modified, distributed, had on toast, etc. without restriction.